 What is the Red Ribbon Week Toolkit?

-This free toolkit is meant to be a helpful guide for anyone engaged in youth drug prevention activities, including Red Ribbon Week planning.
-In many schools, parents who are members of the Parent Teacher Association (PTA) plan Red Ribbon Week, which is typically held the last week of October.
+This free toolkit is meant to be a helpful guide for anyone planning Red Ribbon Week in October or general substance misuse prevention activities throughout the year.
+In many schools, parents who are members of the Parent Teacher Association (PTA) plan Red Ribbon Week.
 Many people are not familiar with modern prevention science and promote activities that are not helpful in enabling youth to live drug free.
-This toolkit was designed by prevention specialists in collaboration with various Utah organizations with the hope that communities will use the prevention knowledge from this kit to protect youth from drug use and addiction using evidence-based and evidence-informed strategies.
+This toolkit was designed by prevention specialists in collaboration with various Utah organizations with the hope that communities will use the prevention knowledge from this kit to protect youth from drug use and addiction using evidence-based/informed strategies while also more effectively utilize their time and resources.

 Why use this kit?

-• Promote Healthy Behaviors: Activities in this toolkit promote mental health and increase family bonding, community connection, healthy relationships, personal development and resiliency, all while having fun!
+• Promote Healthy Behaviors: Activities promote mental health and increase family bonding, community connection, healthy relationships, personal development and resiliency, all while having fun!

-• Free and Flexible: This toolkit, crafted by a multi-disciplinary team, is completely free to use and adapt throughout the year.
+• Free and Flexible: Crafted by a multi-disciplinary team, this kit is completely free to use and adapt throughout the year.

 History of Red Ribbon Week

 In 1985, DEA Agent Enrique Camarena was killed in drug related crime.
-In response, angered parents and youth in communities across the country began wearing Red Ribbons to raise awareness of the destruction caused by drugs.
-Red Ribbon Week is an opportunity for schools to host fun, prosocial activities and educate youth on staying substance-free.
+In response, parents and youth in communities across the country began wearing Red Ribbons to symbolize their commitment to live drug-free lives and raise awareness of the destruction caused by drugs.
+Red Ribbon Week is an opportunity for schools and communities to host fun, prosocial activities and educate youth on staying substance-free.¹

 Prevention Science